 WORKGROUP UPDATES: CONSUMER SERVICES - Bernie reported that this workgroup hasn't met since the last meeting, and several members will be off the SILC after the next meeting.
 PUBLIC AWARENESS/OUTREACH - Sandy reported that this workgroup also hasn't met since the last meeting.
 She spoke of their work on the IL brochure and the Champions of IL Awards.
 Again, some of this group will be off the SILC after the next meeting.
 ADVOCACY/INTERAGECY COLLABORATION -Chuck reported that they've been looking at the SD Housing Authority website that may be used to locate available housing options in communities throughout the state.
 They are exploring ways in which the website might be strengthened in identifying accessible housing opportunities within communities.
 ASSISTIVE TECHNOLOGY/ HOME MODIFICATIONS ASSISTIVE DEVICES - Dave Scherer provided the 1st portion of this report.
 He spoke to progress being made on the alternative financing program for assistive technology through a revolving loan program.
 DakotaLink is working through issues, and they are still optimistic that loan applications will be accepted beginning in July with the first loans being made in August.
-The Medical Equipment Recycle and Reuse (MERR) program pilot site is operating smoothly and an equipment drive is planned for April.
+Thee Medicaid Equipment Recycle and Reuse (MEER) program pilot site is operating smoothly and an equipment drive is planned for April.
 There are no current plans to expand statewide.
-Dave spoke to the DakotaLink quarterly newsletter and Facebook page outreach efforts, as well as the AT Resource Directory placement on the DakotaLink website.
+Dave spoke to the DakotaLink guarterly newsletter and Facebook page outreach efforts, as well as the AT Resource Directory placement on the DakotaLink website.
 Steve Stewart provided the 2nd portion of the report speaking to the usage of the TEDP (telecommunication equipment distribution program) and the TAD (telecommunication adaptive devices) program.
-He also spoke to a couple of pilot programs available - one to assist non-ADA responsible, small non-profits and others with the cost of interpreters - they've received and approved five requests and denied four requests thus far; the second a mobility interpreting services available to registered customers to assist with certain transactions; thus far they've had 21 registered customers and 31 completed calls through this pilot.
+He also spoke to a couple of pilot programs available - one pilot project to provide funding for interpreters if an organization or event is not covered by the ADA.
+This program covers small nonprofits and others with the cost of interpreters - they've received and approved five requests and denied four requests thus far; the second is another pilot program to assist with interpreting services using mobile video interpreting services (MVIS) and is available to registered customers to assist with communication; thus far they've had 21 registered customers and 31 completed calls through this pilot.
 Steve also talked about website accessibility, as well as the addition of home modifications assistive devices and vehicle modifications to some Medicaid waivers available in the state.